DennisLent/RustyRunways/docs/core/custom_worlds.md

 # Custom Worlds (YAML)

 RustyRunways can load fully custom worlds from a YAML file.
 This allows you to define airports, fees, initial orders, and gameplay pacing deterministically while still supporting randomly generated content.
 When airports are generated, they are placed in deterministic clusters so each map starts with local routes for small aircraft and longer hops for bigger planes.
+You can use YAML files to tweak the economy (restock cadence, order weights, fuel volatility), shape the network layout, or author handcrafted scenarios for testing new mechanics.

 ## Schema